FarronF/limerick-council-meetings/meetings/2021/04/15-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 18th March 2021.md

 Clarification was received that it was proposed that John Kiely be invited to a Civic

-Reception with the Municipal District once restrictions are removed.--- 2
+Reception with the Municipal District once restrictions are removed.
+---
+2

 Thanks was extended to the staff of the Area office for corresponding with Irish Water and